geoserver/geoserver/doc/en/user/source/rest/stores.rst

    201 Created

-A new and empty table named "annotations" in the "nyc" database will be created as well.vivid
+A new and empty table named "annotations" in the "nyc" database will be created as well.